 - salt and white pepper to taste

-- Cook fettuccine noodles al dente, according to package directions, drain, and set aside.
+Cook fettuccine noodles until al dente, according to the package directions.
+Drain and set aside.

 In a large skillet over medium-high heat, add 1 tablespoon butter and 1 tablespoon olive oil.
 Once butter is melted add shrimp to skillet in single layer and sprinkle with salt and white pepper.
 Cook until shrimp turns pink on each side and just cooked through, about 3 minutes.
 Remove, place on plate, and set aside.
 Add another 1 tablespoon butter and 1 tablespoon olive oil to pan, once butter melts, add scallops in a single layer, sprinkle with salt and white pepper, and cook for 90 seconds on each side.
 Remove and place on plate with shrimp.
 Set aside.

 Add remaining 1 tablespoon butter to pan with green onions, shallots, and garlic, and sauté for 1 minute.
 Add sliced mushrooms and sauté for 3 minutes.
 Add white wine, and reduce to half.

 Reduce heat to medium-low, add cream and stir constantly until slightly thickened, about 2-3 minutes.
 Stir in Parmesan cheese, taste sauce and add salt and pepper, if needed.
 Add scallops, shrimp and cooked fettuccine noodles, stir together until everything is well coated and heated through, about 2 minutes.